 Online Videos about the Solution-Focused Approach

-Insoo Kim Berg, co-founder of Solution Focused Brief Therapy, talks about the concept of resistance, a very common concept in the field of psychotherapy.
-Since Steve de Shazer wrote an article called “Death of Resistance”, the concept cannot be found anymore in the dictionary of the Solution Focused practioner.
+Insoo Kim Berg, the co-founder of Solution Focused Brief Therapy, talks about the concept of resistance, a very common concept in the field of psychotherapy.
+Since Steve de Shazer wrote an article called “Death of Resistance”, the concept cannot be found anymore in the dictionary of the Solution Focused practitioners.

-In this interview Insoo explains how viewing our client as resistant comes from expert-driven approaches and how the Solution-Focused Approach views ‘signs of resistance’ as an indication and as clients teaching us how to cooperate with them.
+In this interview, Insoo explains how viewing our client as resistant come from expert-driven approaches and how the Solution-Focused Approach views ‘signs of resistance’ as an indication and as clients teaching us how to cooperate with them.

 Learn how Insoo cooperates with clients by being open to their ideas and listening well.
-Insoo demonstrates the Solution-Focused posture like no-one else can!
+Insoo demonstrates the Solution-Focused posture as no-one else can!

-Observe how the Solution-Focused dialogues can be useful in turning the atmosphere and the interaction of the children with each other and their teachers, mainly by setting goals, scaling every day and using the childrens own ideas to find progress.
-After three months of hard work, children, teachers, school counselor and principal proudly talk about the achieved changes in their school.
+Observe how the Solution-Focused dialogues can be useful in turning the atmosphere and the interaction of the children with each other and their teachers, mainly by setting goals, scaling every day and using the children’s own ideas to find progress.
+After three months of hard work, children, teachers, school counsellor and principal proudly talk about the achieved changes in their school.

-Dr. Rob McNeilly – Solution-Focused Hypnosis – Dog Phobia Case (25:26 minutes)
+Dr Rob McNeilly demonstrates Solution-Focused Hypnosis (25 minutes)

-In this demonstration Australian physician and world renowned teacher of Ericksonian hypnosis shows how he helps in a single session an 11-year old overcome her fear of dogs with the use of imagination.
+Australian physician and world renowned teacher of Ericksonian hypnosis shows how he helps an 11-year old overcome her fear of dogs with the use of imagination, in a single session.